 Every student should fill out the FAFSA every year.
-By not filling out the FAFSA, students are missing out on a good deal provided by the U.S. Department of Education.
-Students could be eligible for federal and state grants that do not need to be repaid.
-Students could be eligible for low-interest student loans and work-study programs.
-Work study programs can help students fund their education and build their resumes.
-Every student qualifies for some form of student aid.
+By not filling out the FAFSA, students miss out on aid provided by the U.S. Department of Education.
+Students could be eligible for federal and state grants that do not need to be repaid, low-interest student loans and work-study programs.
+Work study programs can help students fund their education while building their resumes.
 In order to complete the FAFSA students have to be one of the following:

-1. U.S. Citizen or U.S. National
+- U.S. Citizen or U.S. National

-a.
-Students are U.S. Citizens if they were born in the United States or certain U.S. territories, if students were born abroad to parents who are U.S. citizens, or if students have obtained citizenship status through naturalization.
+- Students are U.S. Citizens if they were born in the United States or certain U.S. territories, if students were born abroad to parents who are U.S. citizens, or if students have obtained citizenship status through naturalization.

-2. Have a Green Card
+- Have a Green Card

-a.
-Students are eligible if they have a Form I-551, I-151, or I-551C showing they are a U.S. permanent resident
+- Students are eligible if they have a Form I-551, I-151, or I-551C showing they

+are a U.S. permanent resident

-- 3. Have an Arrival-Departure Record (I-94) from U.S. Citizenship and Immigration Services that shows the following:
+- Have an Arrival-Departure Record (I-94) from U.S. Citizenship and Immigration Services that shows the following:

-- a.
-Refugee
+- Refugee

-- b.
-Asylum Granted
+- Asylum Granted

-- c.
-Conditional Entrant (valid only if issued before April 1, 1980)
+- Conditional Entrant (valid only if issued before April 1, 1980)

-- d.
-Parolee
+- Parolee

-- 4. Have Battered Immigrant Status
+- Have Battered Immigrant Status

-- a.
-"Battered Immigrant-Qualified Alien" if students are a victim of abuse by their citizen or permanent resident spouse, or a child of a person designated as such under the Violence Against Women Act
+- "Battered Immigrant-Qualified Alien" if students are a victim of abuse by their citizen or permanent resident spouse, or a child of a person designated as such under the Violence Against Women Act

+- Have a T-Visa

+- Students are eligible if they have a T-Visa or a parent with a T-1 Visa.